Last updated on May 8th, 2023

 But why sudden hair fall?
 Basically, in the hair fall starting stage, hair loss happens when your hair follicles stop producing new hair cells, which can be caused by a bunch of different factors like genetics, hormonal changes, stress, medication, or underlying medical conditions.
 Some people might experience mild hair thinning or shedding, while others might experience more than hair fall starting stage and lose hair in patches or experience an increase in baldness levels.
 It can be a pretty tough experience, both physically and emotionally.

 Extreme hair loss also happens during pregnancy and in populations suffering from persistent syndromes like diabetes, where average hair fall per day goes on increasing.
+According to a study published by PubMed, type 2 diabetes patients have a 68% higher risk of severe level central scalp hair loss.
 But there are plenty of treatments and remedies available to regulate it and even perform certain exercises for hair fall control.

 Also Read: Diabetic Retinopathy Causes and Symptoms